 2. Guinn's Pass

-Guinn's Pass is an offshoot of the Galatea Lakes Trail offering amazing views into the bowl under Mount Kidd which hosts Ribbon Lake feeding Ribbon Falls.
-It is the site of a famous and tragic 1986 aircraft disaster.
+Guinn's Pass is an offshoot of the Galatea Lakes Trail offering amazing views into the bowl beneath Mount Kidd which hosts Ribbon Lake feeding Ribbon Falls.
+It is above the site of a tragic 1986 aircraft disaster.

 3. Lillian Lake